James Montgomery (priest): Life

 He was born on 10 July 1818, the son of Elizabeth Mason and Robert Montgomery, Lord Treasurers Remembrancer (younger son of Sir James William Montgomery).
 He would have spent much time in his early life at the family home of Stobo Castle.

 He originally studied law and was admitted to the Scottish bar as an advocate in 1840.
 In the 1840s he is listed as an operational Edinburgh advocate working from 17 Atholl Crescent in the West End, living together with Robert Montgomery.

 In the mid-1850s, he had a change of direction and studied divinity at Durham University, graduating with a BA in 1858 before being ordained, and serving as a curate at Puddletown.
 In 1858 he returned to Edinburgh to serve at St Paul's.
-He transferred to St Marys Episcopal Cathedral in Edinburgh as a junior incumbent in 1864.
+He transferred to St Mary's Episcopal Cathedral in Edinburgh as a junior incumbent in 1864.
 He was appointed Dean of Edinburgh in 1873; and Provost of that St Mary's Episcopal Cathedral in Edinburgh in 1879.

 In 1868, he was elected a fellow of the Royal Society of Edinburgh for his early photographic experiments, his proposer being Philip Kelland.

 He lived close to the cathedral at 17 Atholl Crescent, a large townhouse in Edinburgh's West End.

 He died at home on 21 September 1897 and is buried in the northern Victorian extension of Dean Cemetery.
 The grave lies in the south-west section facing onto the southern path.